linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 Hedge funds by design are empowered to invest in a wide range of investments, with various funds focusing on derivatives, distressed firms, currency speculation, convertible bonds, emerging markets, merger arbitrage, and so on.
 Other funds may jump from one asset class to another as perceived investment opportunities shift.

-Hedge funds enjoyed great growth in the last few decades, with assets under management ballooning from about  $50 billion in 1990 to about$ 4 trillion in 2021.
+Hedge funds enjoyed great growth in the last few decades, with assets under management ballooning from about  \$50 billion in 1990 to about\$ 4 trillion in 2021.
 We devote a good part of Chapter 26 to these funds.

 # 4.3 Mutual Funds